-D. Health Insurance Rate Adjustments
+E. Health Insurance Rate Adjustments

-The Union agrees to provide the MOA with a cost analysis of the Plan by October 1 of each year of this Agreement.
-The MOA, at its own expense, reserves the right to perform its own review and analysis of the Plan.
+The Union agrees to provide the Municipality with an underwriting cost analysis of the Plan by October 1 of each year of this Agreement.
+The Municipality, at its own expense, reserves the right to perform its own review and analysis of the Plan, but shall not have access to any Protected Health Information except as required by federal or state laws (e.g., ACA).